MichealDownard/MichealDownard/README.md

 I'm a passionate developer with four years of experience in coding, currently pursuing a course in software/web development and cybersecurity.

-- 🌍 Based in Scotland
+- 🌍 Based in England
 - 🖥️ Check out my portfolio at [michealdev.com](http://michealdev.com)
 - ✉️ Reach me at [contact@michealdev.com](mailto:contact@michealdev.com)
 - 🚀 Currently working on [Statlab.dev - Stat Tracking Site](https://statlab.dev)